Q: Who is eligible to live in Southwestern's student residences?

 Q: Who is included as a resident under my lease?

 A: You and any identified immediate family members are included.
 Adult family members who occupy the unit must also sign the lease.
-If you have a non-family member Southwestern roommate, he or she will have a separate lease.

 Q: What is included in my monthly rent?